Reloaded-Project/Reloaded-III/docs/Common/Configuration/Binary-Format.md

 Followed by an additional null byte to indicate the end of the list. i.e. an `empty string`.

+### Hardware Types

+#### Resolution

+!!! info "This corresponds to [Resolution Dropdown][resolution-dropdown]"

+This is stored as a 4 byte value.
+It is `u16` width and `u16` height.

+#### Resolution & Refresh Rate

+!!! info "This corresponds to [Resolution & Refresh Rate Dropdown][resolution-dropdown]"

+This is stored as `u16` width and `u16` height.
+Then `u16` refresh rate.

+!!! note "I am aware that DirectX supports fractional refresh rates with rationals."

+    However, no other APIs do, and modern displays don't use these refresh rates.

 ## Parsing the File

 !!! tip "Read the key-value pairs until you reach the end of file."